 | Final judgment of foreclosure | Varies by county court | Title transfers to lien holder |

 The window between delinquency and a lost home can be as short as 26 to 30 months in fast-moving counties like Essex and Hudson.
-The first 12 months are the cheapest time to cure.
-Every month after tax sale adds a compounding interest load that is difficult to outrun.
+The NJ Courts Foreclosure Self-Help Center provides information on answering a foreclosure complaint, but acting before a complaint is filed — during the first 12 months — is the cheapest time to cure.

 Before the municipal tax sale, the delinquency is still a normal tax bill.
 The homeowner can walk into the tax collector’s office in Paterson, Newark, Jersey City, Elizabeth, Hackensack, New Brunswick, Toms River, Lakewood, or any other NJ municipality and pay the balance plus statutory interest.
 The property comes off the tax sale list, and no third-party lien investor ever enters the picture.
 This is always the cheapest and cleanest option.